ubc-library-rc/RegEx_in_R/content/when_to_use.md

 ---
 layout: default
-title: When to use RegEx
+title: When to use regex
 nav_order: 6
 ---
-# Example of RegEx in action
+# Example of regex in action
 Here, we use the same vector to illustrate different replacement functions.
 Focus on how small changes in the vector or function used to replace characters makes a big difference in the end result.
 These examples work both for vectors and dataframes, but we use mainly use vectors in these examples for simplicity.

 ## Look for matches in vector